 - the Department of Justice or Attorney-General in your state or territory

 Form 888 statutory declarations are used for Partner or Prospective Marriage visa applications.
 We are not responsible for, and cannot provide any information about, Form 888 statutory declarations.

-Form 888 statutory declarations are managed by Home Affairs.
+Form 888 statutory declarations are managed by the Department of Home Affairs.

-If you have questions about a Form 888 statutory declaration or visa applications you should contact Home Affairs.
+If you have questions about a Form 888 statutory declaration or visa applications you should contact the Department of Home Affairs.

 Who can make a Commonwealth statutory declaration

 Any person can make a statutory declaration, including:

 Some organisations may not accept a statutory declaration from a person under 18 years old.